 #147 – Introduction to Key Value Stores and Redis

-This week, Chris and Martin look at Key-Value stores and in particular, Redis, with Kyle Davis, Head of Developer Advocacy at Redis Labs.
+This week, Chris and Martin look at Key-Value stores and in particular, Redis, with Kyle Davis, Head of Developer Advocacy at Redis (formerly Redis Labs).
 Key Value stores are at first glance a lightweight way to store structured data.
 As it turns out, the implementation of Redis includes significantly more features and functionality as well as multiple complex data types.
 Redis runs in-memory and is typically used accelerate traditional databases or store state for web-based applications.
-The ability to store and retrieve data from memory enables fast response times for features like shopping carts or tracking gaming …
+The ability to store and retrieve data from memory enables fast response times for features like shopping carts or …

 #144 – Introduction to Storage as a Service